Qwe1rty/NodeDial/README.md

 _A distributed, scalable key-value database system!_
 Modeled around existing leader-follower NoSQL databases such as Redis, it's designed to be similarly horizontally scalable and deployable on cloud platforms.
-The project has its own implementation of the _SWIM_ and _Raft_ protocols for the administration and replication layers respectively, and uses gRPC for all internal communication
+The project has its own implementation of the _SWIM_ and _Raft_ protocols for the administration and replication layers respectively, and uses gRPC for all internal communications

 Note that this is mainly being built for educational purposes (so please please never use it on an actual production system - I am not responsible for something breaking if you do)